UV57-ProjetGascogne2016/Gascogne/Intervals/README.md

  - sivia_comp.py clean example on how to call sivia computing function

- - fusion_sivia.py testcase fusion unchanging image with the precedente sivia
+ - fusion_sivia.py testcase fusion unchanging image with the precedente sivia (creating an object clSIVIA as a solver fully implemented in c++)

  - robotiqueMobile.py testcase fusion with all computing is in c++ with video recording without VIBES (can be added as SIVIA return boxes)

+ - SimuSecureZone_live.py test with controled robot around an ellipse

 ----------------------
 How to use with pyIbex